001AJD/datastructures-algorithms-using-golang/url-status-checker/problem_statement.md

 2. It divides the list of domains into smaller batches.
 3. For each batch, it spawns a new goroutine to process it.
 4. Within each batch-processing goroutine, it further spawns a separate goroutine for each individual domain to check its HTTP status.
-5. It uses `net/http` to send a GET request to each domain and determines if it's reachable based on the HTTP response.
+5. It uses `net/http` to send a HEAD request to each domain and determines if it's reachable based on the HTTP response.

 The primary purpose is to demonstrate the use of goroutines to parallelize I/O-bound tasks, such as making network requests, to improve performance.